okyntary/ChessCppRedux/README.md

 # ChessCppRedux

 ChessCpp is a program written in C++ that runs in the console, that allows you to simulate a game of chess, and to play against a basic chess AI.
-I wrote it over the first two weeks of December 2021.
+I wrote it (without following any tutorials) over the first two weeks of December 2021.

 A small demo of ChessCpp is available in the /Demo folder.